Yellow Hydrangea Leaves

 Magnesium deficiency causes yellow leaves and green veins in older, established leaves, and while it’s less common than iron deficiency, it can kill the plant if left unchecked.

 Poor soil – Magnesium deficiencies often occur in plants grown in sandy, light soils.
 Mixing in a good quality multi-purpose compost should help.
+Also, check your soil’s pH level, if it’s out of range, chlorosis can occur.

 Too much potassium – Fertilisers with a high potassium concentration (such as tomato feed) can cause problems with magnesium uptake as the hydrangea will prioritise the potassium.